 Timeline

-One to two weeks for design, two to four weeks for permit review, three to ten days of fieldwork.
-Properties in a Coastal Overlay Zone, Historic District, or Very High Fire Hazard Severity Zone take longer.
+Design takes one to two weeks.
+Permit review runs another two to four weeks.
+The fieldwork itself is quick, usually three to ten days.
+Expect longer if your property sits in a Coastal Overlay Zone, Historic District, or Very High Fire Hazard Severity Zone.

 HOA Complications